Stokes matrices for confluent hypergeometric equations: Introduction

-Note, that a representative in \emph{normal form} (see Proposition \ref{prop:xy}) as in the result is uniquely determined by its class.
+\end{theorem} Note that a representative in \emph{normal form} (see Proposition \ref{prop:xy}) as in the result is uniquely determined by its class.
 We discuss cases where one obtains presentations with real or integer coefficients in the Stokes matrices -- section \ref{sec:cyclo}.
-In the diagonalizable case, we find the situation considered by Duval-Mitschi.
-In the final section, we prove that our result is equivalent to the one of Duval-Mitschi in the common cases.
+In the diagonalizable case, we find the situation considered by Duval-Mitschi and we prove that our result is equivalent to the one of Duval-Mitschi.